-Helen Aguirre Ferré is an award-winning, bilingual journalist who maneuvers through various media platforms to deliver the news and analysis in print and broadcast media.
+Helen Aguirre Ferre is an award-winning, bilingual journalist who delivers news, analysis and commentary in print and broadcast media in English and Spanish.

-As such, Helen Aguirre Ferre has received many awards and recognitions, including: Distinguished Journalist 2012 Latin American Chamber of Commerce (CAMACOL), Woman Extraordinaire 2011; 100 Most Influential People, Poder Magazine; Professional Mother of the Year 2010 from the Cuban American National Council, Alumni of Distinction in Journalism Barry University 2009; Florida Woman of Distinction Award 2009; Honorary Doctorate Degree in Journalism from Saint Anselm College 2008; the Chairman’s Award of the South Florida Chapter of the American Red Cross 2007; Women’s History Coalition Women of Impact Award 2007; Award of Distinction American Nicaraguan Foundation 2006; Distinguished Woman Professional Cuban Woman’s Club 2006; CAMACOL Woman Business Professional 2006; Distinguished Alumni Archbishop Curley Notre Dame Academy 2005; Barry University Outstanding Alumni of the Year Award 2000; Dynamic Woman’s Award American Cancer Society; Professional of Hispanic Media 100, amongst others.
+As such, Helen Aguirre Ferre has received many awards and recognitions, including: Latina Pioneer 2014, Latina Women of Distinction 2014 presented by Latina Style Magazine; Distinguished Journalist 2012 Latin American Chamber of Commerce (CAMACOL); 100 Most Influential People Poder Magazine 2012; Professional Mother of the Year 2010 Cuban American National Council; Alumni of Distinction in Journalism Barry University 2009; Florida Woman of Achievement 2009; Honorary Doctorate Degree in Journalism Saint Anselm College 2008; Spectrum Chairman’s Award of the south Florida Chapter of the American Red Cross 2007; Women’s History Coalition Woman of Impact Award 2007; Distinguished Woman Professional Cuban Women’s Club 2006; CAMACOL Woman Business Professional 2006; Distinguished Alumni Archbishop Curley Notre Dame Academy 2005; Barry University Outstanding Alumni of the Year Award 2000; Dynamic Woman’s Award American Cancer Society, Professional of the Year Hispanic Media 100, amongst others.

-Aguirre Ferre co-founded Operation Saving Lives which was a humanitarian task force responsible for sending significant contributions of medicine, food and clothing to victims of Hurricane Mitch in Central America.
-She was also appointed to the Florida State Committee of Higher Education Access Task Force, 2005 and the Florida Energy 2020 Commission, among others.
+Aguirre Ferre co-founded Operation Saving Lives which was a humanitarian task force responsible for sending significant contributions of medicine, food and clothing to victims of Hurricane Mitch in Central America in 1998.

-Helen Aguirre Ferré holds a B.A. in Political Science from Barry University and an M.A. in Inter American Studies from the University of Miami, Florida.
+Helen Aguirre Ferre holds a B.A. in Political Science from Barry University in Miami Shores, Florida and an M.A. in Inter American Studies from the University of Miami, Coral Gables, Florida.